sal-jahmee/Leilas-Escape/README.md

 - Integregrated Animations into code.
 - Helped manage room transitions.
 - Created and managed dialog boxes to display in order during gameplay.
+- incorporated haptic feed back for accessibility and immersive atmosphere

 ---